With the Travel bug!

 We've all been affected by the travel bug at some point in our lives.
-Mine started back in 2008, during my first trip I travelled alone.
+Mine started back in 2008, during my first trip, where I travelled alone.
 I was 21 and travelled to New York, U.S.A for my 21st birthday.
-I was adament, my friends and cousins wouldn't spoil my birthday because they decided not to come.
-Not only did I feel like it was a big achievement for me, but I felt like travelling for me, was an undiscovered lifelong dream that I suddenly felt the urge for.
+I was adamant, my friends and cousins wouldn't spoil my birthday, because they decided not to come.
+Not only did I feel like it was a big achievement for me, but I felt like travelling, was an undiscovered lifelong dream of mine that I suddenly felt the urge for.

 Here are a few ways you can save and still travel as much as possible: